What's on Guide and other local community initiatives

 What's on Guide - Register Now!

 You don’t have to be a student to reap the benefits of the University!
 From hard-hitting public debates, classes in pottery music and theatre, exciting community events or taking part in some of our ground breaking research are just a few of the exciting activities taking place at Brunel and featuring in the What's on Guide.

-You may just want to hire our facilities or find more info about our courses, either way this community newsletter will give you all the latest activity the public can get involved in direct to your email inbox!
+You may just want to hire our facilities or find more information about our courses, either way this community email newsletter will give you all the latest activity the public can get involved in direct to your email inbox!
 The University facilities and activities are for everyone; we live in your community so take advantage of what we have to offer!

 - BBC Question Time

 - Expert lectures/debates on immigration and our rights with Brexit

 - Half term camps for children including Chelsea FC Soccer School

 - Free film screenings such as A Plastic Ocean, a film endorsed by Leonardo DiCaprio

 Sign up to the What's on Guide to receive regular invites to events and activities taking place at Brunel University London by clicking below!